-All staff and pupils can raise concerns about poor or unsafe practice and potential failures in The John of Gaunt School safeguarding regime.
-Our whistleblowing procedures, which are reflected in staff training and our Staff Behaviour Policy, and shared with pupils are in place for such concerns to be raised with Helen Kerr, DSL, Paul Skipp, Head Teacher or Ellie Green, HR
+In accordance with our school's whistleblowing policy and procedures all staff and pupils can raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+Our whistleblowing procedures (including our child-friendly whistleblowing mechanisms), which are also reflected in staff training and our staff code of conduct, and shared with pupils, are in place for such concerns to be raised with the headteacher of the school.
+Systems are in place and well promoted so that children can confidently report concerns or abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-If a staff member feels unable to raise an issue with Helen Kerr, Paul Skipp or Ellie Green or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:
+If a staff member feels unable to raise an issue with the headteacher, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:

-- ☐ The NSPCC whistleblowing helpline (displayed in all faculty offices) Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - ☐ A member of the governing body: David Whewell or Jo Trigg
+- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the governing body: Toby Corben